 Ivan Gordeliy has been an Assistant Professor at EDHEC Business School since 2020.
 His research focuses on Word-of-mouth and on product reviews.

-Guergana Guintcheva, Ph.D, is Professor of Marketing and Programme Director MSc in Marketing Management at EDHEC Business School.
+Guergana Guintcheva, Ph.D, is Professor of Marketing and Master Business Management Programme Director at EDHEC Business School.

 Hager Jemel, PhD, is Associate Professor of Management at EDHEC and Director of EDHEC Open Leadership Innovation Centre for Diversity & Inclusion at EDHEC Business School.